 Gaslighting is a type of emotional abuse and manipulation – and it happens more often than you’d expect.
-Relationships Australia CEO Elisabeth Shaw explains how to spot the signs of gaslighting, plus how to address the issue with your partner and shut it down for good.
+Our CEO and clinical psychologist Elisabeth Shaw explains how to spot the signs of gaslighting, plus how to address the issue with your partner and shut it down for good.

 Dating seems to have its own language these days – people can be ghosted, benched or bread-crumbed – but there’s one word that pops up a lot, especially in toxic relationships: gaslighting.